Ha Giang is arguably one of the most breathtaking places in northern Vietnam, famous for its majestic landscapes and winding mountain roads.

 Ma Pi Leng Mountain Pass

-This breathtaking 20 km Ma Pi Leng mountain pass stretches on Highway 4C connecting Dong Van and Meo Vac towns.
-It is located at an altitude of 1,500 m and said to be constructed by ethnic minorities in the 1960s.
+This breathtaking 20 km Ma Pi Leng mountain pass stretches on Highway 4C, connecting Dong Van and Meo Vac towns.
+It is located at an altitude of 1,500 m and was said to have been constructed by ethnic minorities in the 1960s.

 Have you tried the boat on the Nho Que River in Ha Giang Province?